 - Agile is not “we’ll figure it out as we go”.
 Before you can even begin implementing an Agile working cadence, you will need to define–in no uncertain terms–a host of components and practices.

 - Agile is not an excuse for not having a roadmap.
 The “roadmap” may look different in Agile than what you’re used to, but Agile organizations must know where they are going if they want to be successful.
+Recognizing that change is part of the process is different from pivoting in a new direction every sprint.

 - Agile is not building without specifications.
 It is imperative that your teams understand and are aligned to the “why” and the “how”.
 Discovery, requirements gathering, and user insights don’t disappear or get punted to the end of the release cycle.